Click HERE to enroll today!

 Science & Social Skills: God’s plan is the basis for each unit in social studies and science.
 Weather, seasons, seeds, animals, seashore, and me are some examples of how God has created many purposes in His creation.

 With a maximum of 15:1 student to teacher ratio, our students are given a lot of one on one attention through out the day.
 Each student is important to us & we will support them through their educational, spiritual, and social developments while at GCS.

 Bible: Students will study the Old and New Testament in various classes using Positive Action curriculum.
 Bible classes will include courses from Proverbs, courses on the study of the Gospel of John, and courses on Dynamic Christian Living.

-Math: Students will use Prentice Hall Math curriculum.
+Math: Students will use Bob Jones University Math curriculum.
 Students will learn the following:

 - 6th Grade Math: Whole numbers and decimals; Data and Graphs; Patterns and variables; number theory and fractions; Adding, Subtracting, Multiplying, and Dividing fractions; ratios, proportions, and percents; tools of geometry; Geometry and measurement; exploring probability; Integers; Equations and Inequalities.

 - 7th Grade Math: Decimals and Integers; Exponents, Factors, and Fractions; Operations with Fractions; Equations and Inequalities; Ratios, Rates, and Proportions; Percents; Geometry; Measurement; Patterns and Rules; Graphing in the Coordinate Plane; Displaying and Analyzing Data; Using Probability.